Kickstart & Magneto

 A Modern Reminder at Auction

-And that brings us neatly to a wonderful example that crossed the block recently: a beautifully restored 1927 Scott Flying Squirrel, sold by H&H Classics.
+And that brings us neatly to a wonderful example that crossed the auction block recently: a beautifully restored 1927 Scott Flying Squirrel, sold by H&H Classics.

 This one had all the right credentials.
 Restored between 1992 and ’95 by a dedicated Scott enthusiast.
 Carefully owned and admired for three decades.
 Still wearing many of the components it left the factory with nearly a century ago.
 Not just pretty — authentic.